dapplets/dapplet-template/README.md

 # Dapplet Template
 ## Getting Started
-1. Fork and clone the repository.
+1. Click "Use this template".
+In the opened page choose "Include all branches".
+Create your repository and clone local.

 2. Change module name from "dapplet-template.dapplet-base.eth" to yours in `package.json` file.